Council of Literary Magazines and Presses Contest Code of Ethics

 3. Staff members who participate as readers and have a Submittable status that allows them to see identifying information are given hard copies of the poems to read without names and contact information.

 4. A staff member who is not participating as a reader serves as contest coordinator to manage the process of sharing poems with all readers via Submittable and as hard copies without identifying information.

 5. When we receive emailed or hard copies of entries that include identifying information the contest coordinator removes this information before uploading them to Submittable and/or sharing it with readers.
 (We only accept emailed or hard copies of entries from people for whom Submittable is inaccessible or who have contacted us in advance about special circumstances.)

 6. The contest coordinator compiles a document of the selected poems (up to 20), without identifying information within it, to be forwarded to the judge.

-6. Close friends, relatives, students, and former students of the judge, are excluded from the contest.
+7. Close friends, relatives, students, and former students of the judge, are excluded from the contest.
 Likewise, the current Board of Directors, Staff, Teaching Artists, and DC Youth Slam Team members of Split This Rock are excluded, as are members of their immediate families.
 If any of the selected authors fall under these categories they will be disqualified, and a replacement will be chosen from among the finalists.
 As poetry is a relatively small community, and the contest entries are judged anonymously, we feel acquaintance and participation in a workshop taught by the judge should not be a disqualifying factor, so long as none of the poems in a manuscript is recognizable to the judge.
 Anyone wondering if they might be a “close friend” probably is.
 It seems silly to define friendship, but for the purposes of this contest, we'll call a “close friend” anyone with whom we have direct correspondence (either written or verbal) once a month or more.
 And please remember that if a poem is recognizable to the judge, it will be disqualified.